 \subsection{Universal approximation properties}

 A universal approximation property states that the class of functions generated from some model is dense in a considered function space, provided the setup is chosen large enough.

-Such a property is required in machine learning in order to deal with complex data sets: A model that does not possess a universal approximation property cannot approximate arbitrary functions in theory and can thus not be expected to learn sufficient relations within complex datasets practically. \begin{enumerate} \item For kernel methods, the question is whether functions described via Eq.\ \eqref{eq:approximant_kernel} for $N \rightarrow \infty$ are a sufficiently rich class of functions.
+For kernel methods, the question is whether functions described via Eq.\ \eqref{eq:approximant_kernel} for $N \rightarrow \infty$ are a sufficiently rich class of functions.
 This question is adressed via the notion of \textit{universal kernels}: A kernel is called universal, if its RKHS $\ns$ is dense in the Banach space of continuous function $C(\Omega)$.
-As the space of so called kernel translates, i.e.\ $\Sp\{k(\cdot, x), x \in \Omega \}$ is dense in the RKHS $\ns$, this property directly answers the question of universal approximation.
-We refer to \cite{Micchelli2006} for further details and remark, that common kernels like the radial basis function kernels given in Table \ref{tab:rbfs} are universal kernels. \item For standard neural networks, the question is whether the parametrization of functions via Eq.\ \eqref{eq:approximant_nn} is sufficiently rich.
-This is answered for different limit cases: For the case of wide networks (that is $d_1, .., d_{L-1} \rightarrow \infty$) see e.g.\ \cite{HORNIK1989359, LeshnoLPS93, pinkus1999approximation} and for the case of deep networks (that is $L \rightarrow \infty$) see e.g.\ \cite{pmlr-v49-eldan16, pmlr-v49-telgarsky16, math7100992}.
-We remark that a lot of recent approximation results for very deep neural networks have focussed on the popular \relu \ activation function. \end{enumerate}
+As the space of so called kernel translates, i.e.\ $\Sp\{k(\cdot, x), x \in \Omega \}$ is dense in the RKHS $\ns$, this property affirmatively answers the question of universal approximation.
+We refer to \cite{Micchelli2006} for further details and remark, that common kernels like the radial basis function kernels given in Table \ref{tab:rbfs} are universal kernels.

+For standard neural networks, the question is whether the parametrization of functions via Eq.\ \eqref{eq:approximant_nn} is sufficiently rich.
+This is confirmed for different limit cases: For the case of wide networks (that is $d_1, \ldots, d_{L-1} \rightarrow \infty$) see e.g.\ \cite{HORNIK1989359, LeshnoLPS93, pinkus1999approximation} and for the case of deep networks (that is $L \rightarrow \infty$) see e.g.\ \cite{pmlr-v49-eldan16, pmlr-v49-telgarsky16, math7100992, kidger2020universal, montanelli2020error}.
+We remark that a lot of recent approximation results for very deep neural networks have focussed on the popular \relu \ activation function.

 But also the sigmoid activation function \cite{L21} or other smooth activation functions \cite{OK19} are frequently considered.
 Recent studies conclude universality for ReLU networks of bounded width \cite{M21} and for a wide class of activation functions \cite{BuiTan2024} using the concept of neural network approximate identity.